tcjcxy30/pedsim_ros-1/README.md

 ROS packages for a 2D pedestrian simulator based on social force model of [Helbing et. al](http://arxiv.org/pdf/cond-mat/9805244.pdf).
 The implementation is based on an extended version of Christian Gloor's [libpedsim](http://pedsim.silmaril.org/) library which has been extended to include additional behaviors and activities.
 This packages is useful for robot navigation experiments with crowded scenes which are hard to acquire in practice.

-### Features
-- Individual walking using social force model for very large crowds in real time
-- Group walking using the extended social force model
-- Social activities simulation
-- Sensors simulation (point clouds in robot frame for people and walls)
-- XML based scene design
-- Extensive visualization using Rviz
-- Option to connect with gazebo for physics reasoning

 ### Requirements
 - ROS with the visualization stack (currently tested on `hydro`, `indigo`, `kinetic` )